cisco-open/lion/README.md

 To launch the analyzer, simply run `streamlit run main.py`

-A demo video will be posted soon with instructions on features/usage.
+A demo video (SetupProcessVideo.webm) with instructions on features/usage.

 More log files can be found at loghub.
 Currently, robust support for OpenSSH logs.